 - Discussion boards of various sorts can provide a forum for developing these relationships.

-- Feedback gathered at various moments during the course, and in various formats (discussion forums, surveys, announcements) can support the social dynamic and can offer insight into student perceptions about the course and instruction.
+- Feedback gathered at various moments during the course, and in various formats (discussion forums, surveys, office/student hours) can support the social dynamic and can offer insight into student perceptions about the course and instruction.

 Credit: © STOATPHOTO / Adobe Stock